Cattle feeding: Taste

 The cow's diet affects the flavor of the resultant meat and milk.
 A 2003 Colorado State University study found that 80% of consumers in the Denver-Colorado area preferred the taste of United States corn-fed beef to Australian grass-fed beef, and negligible difference in taste preference compared to Canadian barley-fed beef, though the cattle's food was not the only difference in the beef tested, nor is Denver a representative sample of the world beef market, so the results are inconclusive.

 Remarkably, in some circumstances, cattle are fed wine or beer.
 It is believed that this improves the taste of the beef.
 This technique has been used both in Japan and France.

 Nutrition

 Animal products for human consumption from animals raised on pasture have shown nutritional differences from those of animals raised on other feedstuffs.

 Health

 E. coli

-Escherichia coli, although considered to be part of the normal gut flora for many mammals (including humans), has many strains.
-Strain E. coli 0157:H7 can cause foodborne illness.
-A study found that grass-fed animals have as much as eighty percent less E. coli in their guts than their grain-fed counterparts, though this reduction can be achieved by switching an animal to grass only a few days prior to slaughter.
-Also, the amount of E. coli they do have is much less likely to survive our first-line defense against infection: stomach acid.
-This is because feeding grain to cattle makes their normally pH-neutral digestive tract abnormally acidic; over time, the pathogenic E. coli becomes acid resistant.
-If humans ingest this acid-resistant E. coli via grain-feed beef, a large number of them may survive past the stomach, causing an infection.
-A study by the USDA Meat and Animal Research Center in Lincoln Nebraska (2000) has confirmed the Cornell research.
+Diet composition is thought to affect the level of shigatoxigenic and verotoxigenic Escherichia coli but research up to 2017 is inconsistent and did not show clear trends.
+A June 2025 study indicated the safety implications were not yet fully understood, and found some additional evidence, though noting their limited sample and variability.
+FSNS, an industry safety lab, also argued that the evidence is inconclusive and that all meat should be cooked to a safe minimum internal temperature of 160 F.